by Neil Lavender, PH.D.

 Think about that for a moment.
 The people who are in charge of education don’t know what it is.
 Exactly what education is is not an easy question to answer.
 Some of the best educators in the world are still struggling to put their finger on exactly what types of things transpire during the teaching process.
 The education of students appears to be a hit or miss process that is unquantifiable.
 An art rather than a technique.

 This leaves college administrators and other evaluators of teaching and learning in the dark as to whether or not professors are really teaching and students are really learning.
-Pressure to come up with learning and teaching outcomes, they often use Department Finals to assess the learning process.
-These tests are nothing more but memory tests (and short-term memory at that) for the most part and do not show the real impact of learning which should be a lifetime change.
+Pressured to come up with learning and teaching outcomes, they often use department finals to assess the learning process.
+These tests are nothing more but memory tests (and short-term memory at that) for the most part and do not show the real impact of learning, which should rsult in changes which last a lifetime.

 I’ve been around long enough now to see many of these fads come and go: weren’t filmstrips supposed to enhance students learning?
 What about movies?
 Transparencies?’
 How about Power points?
 Innovations in textbooks which now all have supporting websites and ancillary materials which most often results in “busy work”?
 Honestly, I have seen all of these come and go and yet, I have not seen any real changes in learning.
 I mean real learning.
 Did it keep the students happy?
 Yes, but so would a free lunch.
-None of these things have resulted in student learning.
+None of these things have succeeded in the least in elevated student learning levels.

 Ah yes, the corporate model!
 Let’s make satisfied customers.
-Keep them happy.
+Keep them happy, er ignorant, but happy

 Tenure and promotions are often granted or denied on the basis of these evaluations.
 Yet evaluators of college learning have been known to resort to snooping around on student ratings of their professors on websites such as ratemyprofessors.com before issuing their evaluations of professors for tenure or promotion.